NoctDevT/react-playground/README.md

 Practicing current skills with react to enhance fluidity,

-Currently working on a mini project(web app) that will be deployed online.
+On hold Currently as working on a mini project(web app) that uses knowledge from this playground.
+App will be hosted online upon completion.